tiliajs/tilia/tilia/README.md

  * @param f The computation function.
  */
 let computed: (unit => 'a) => 'a

 /**
- * Return a managed value to be inserted into a tilia object.
- *
- * The setup callback runs once when the value is first accessed, and again
- * whenever any observed dependency changes.
-The callback receives a setter
- * function to imperatively update the value, and should return the initial
- * value.
- *
- * This is useful for implementing event based machines with a simple initial
- * setup.
- *
- * @param f The setup function, receives a setter and returns the current value.
- */
-let store: (('a => unit) => 'a) => 'a

-/**
  * Return a reactive source value to be inserted into a tilia object.